NestCVNestCV

 • Show you understand the full LLM application stack

-Essential Skills for Entry-Level Prompt Engineers
+Essential Credentials for Entry-Level Prompt Engineers

 • Developed and maintained prompt library for customer chatbot serving 50K+ monthly users